rolling-scopes-school/tasks/stage1/modules/clean-code/materials/html-and-css.md

 Do not use tag selectors (except for intentionally resetting the default styles).

-It increases performance when applying styles by browser.
+It increases performance when applying styles by a browser.
 [More details here](https://www.stevesouders.com/blog/2009/06/18/simplifying-css-selectors/)

-You may want to change the tag you use to some other tag in the future, in which case you'll have to track down all the places where that tag is used in the styles and correct to the new one, while using classes / id helps abstract your styles from the details of your html layout.
+You may want to change the tag you use to some other tag in the future, in which case you'll have to track down all the places where that tag is used in the styles and replace it with the new one, while using classes / id helps abstract your styles from the details of your html layout.

 ```css
 /* Not recommended */